777arc/textbook/content/sync.rst

    :scale: 40 %
    :align: center

 There are many timing recovery methods, most resembling a PLL.
 Generally the difference between them is the equation used to perform "correction" on the timing offset, which we denote as :math:`\mu` or :code:`mu` in code.
 The value of :code:`mu` gets updated every loop iteration.
-It is in units of symbols, and you can think of it as how much we have to shift by to be able to sample at the "perfect" time.
+It is in units of samples, and you can think of it as how much we have to shift by to be able to sample at the "perfect" time.
 So if :code:`mu = 3.61` then that means we have to shift the input by 3.61 samples to sample at the right spot.
 Because we have 8 samples per symbol, if :code:`mu` goes over 8 it will just wrap back around to zero.

 The following Python code implements the Mueller and Muller clock recovery technique.